Learning-based Observer for Coupled Disturbance: Empirical Study

-The traditional disturbance observer-based controller \cite{NDO_bounded_variation} and the baseline controller (without the compensation of estimated disturbance) are taken as comparisons.
-For the sake of fairness, the observer gains (in charge of the convergence speed) of the traditional disturbance observer \cite{NDO_bounded_variation} and the proposed HODO \eqref{DO_higher} are set to be the same.
-Here, all eigenvalues of $\bm{\Lambda}_h\left(\bm{x}\right)$ are set as $0.4$.
+\paragraph{Setup} The learning dataset is constructed from ${v}\in \left[-10, 10\right]$ and $t \in \left[0, 100\right]$. $10000$ samples are collected.
+The hyperparameter $\delta$ used for training is set as $0.01$. $p$ in Theorem \ref{thm_separation} is chosen as $2$.
+The desired tracking trajectory is set as $\eta_d = sin(\frac{1}{2}t)$.
+The variance ${\sigma} _v^2$ of imposed noise is set as $0.1$.
+The baseline controller gains ${K}_\eta$ and ${K}_v$ are tuned as $10$ and $25$, respectively.
+The NDO \cite{NDO_bounded_variation}, ESO \cite{ESO, GU2022105158}, $\mathcal{L}_1$ adaptive \cite{huang2023datt, hanover2021performance}, EVOLVER \cite{10288520}, and the baseline controller (without compensation) are taken as comparisons.
+For the sake of fairness, the observer gains (in charge of the convergence speed) of the compared NDO, $\mathcal{L}_1$ adaptive, EVOLVER, and the proposed one are set to be the same.
+All eigenvalues of $\bm{\Lambda}_h\left(\bm{x}\right)$ are set as $0.4$.